 - Measure the width of the legs on your tree stand.
 My stand was 22″ wide.
 Measure from the floor to the bottom of your Christmas Tree.
 The gap between the floor and the bottom of my tree was 15″.
 The dimensions of the box I built for my tree were 24″ X 14 1/4″.
 The side panels of the box were 1.5″ deeper because of the thickness of the boards.
 Your dimensions will be different based on the size of your tree stand.

-- Cut (8) 1 X 4 pieces to 24″ long.
+- (8) 1 X 4 pieces to 24″ long.

-- Cut (8) 1 X 4 pieces to 7″ long.
+- (8) 1 X 4 pieces to 7″ long.

-SAND, PAINT, AND ASSEMBLE
+SAND, PAINT AND ASSEMBLE BOX

 - Find the best face of each board and sand smooth.
 I used a rough grit sanding disc first and then moved to a fine grit.
 Make sure to sand all the ends, as they will be exposed.

 - Using your Kreg Jig, drill your pocket holes.
+To learn how to use a Kreg Jig, watch this video.

 - Assemble each of the four sides of the box first, then join the sides together.
 Note: If you are going to paint the center of the sides red, it will be easier to do this before you attach them.
+If you are applying the white vinyl Nordic Star, you will need to add a coat of Polycrylic over the red paint, before you place your vinyl.
 Also, now is the time to paint the rest of the box white.
 Make sure to wipe all of the pieces down and prime them before painting.
-To learn how to use a Kreg Jig, watch this video.

 - Attach the 1X8 pieces with brad nailer to complete the box.